About the film

 Too Much Johnson was originally intended to be used in conjunction with Welles's stage adaptation of an 1894 play by William Gillette.
 The Mercury Theatre planned to show the three short films as prologues to each act of the play.
 The three-part slapstick comedy was meant to be shown with the accompaniment of music and live sound effects, but was never finished.
 Joseph Cotten was cast in the lead role, with supporting roles going to Mercury Theatre actors, including Eustace Wyatt, Edgar Barrier, Ruth Ford, Arlene Francis, Mary Wickes, Orson Welles, and his wife Virginia Nicholson.
 The play ultimately opened without the film on August 16, 1938.

-Too Much Johnson received its world premiere on October 9, 2013, at Le Giornate del Cinema Muto in Pordenone, Italy, and its North American premiere on October 16 at the Dryden Theatre at George Eastman House.
+Too Much Johnson received its world premiere on October 9, 2013, at Le Giornate del Cinema Muto in Pordenone, Italy; its North American premiere on October 16 at the Dryden Theatre at George Eastman House; and its NYC Premiere on November 25 at the Directors Guild of America Theater.

 For updates on additional screenings and other Museum news, please click here to sign up for our e-mail list.